jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.set_row(1, 15,   cell_format)  # Same as above.

 The ``cell_format`` parameter will be applied to any cells in the row that don't have a format.
-As with Excel it is overidden by an explicit cell format.
+As with Excel it is overridden by an explicit cell format.
 For example::

     worksheet.set_row(0, None, format1)      # Row 1 has format1.